The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's I Saw The Half Of The Moon (signed) is estimated to be worth between £1,250 to £1,900.
-This artwork, created in 2002, is an etching and has an auction history of four total sales since its entry to the market on 25th October 2008.
-The hammer price has remained consistent over the past five years, with an average annual growth rate of 0%.
+The value of Damien Hirst's I Saw The Half Of The Moon (signed) is estimated to be worth between £1,100 and £1,650.
+This etching print from 2002 has an auction history of four total sales since its initial sale on 25th October 2008.
+Over the past five years, the hammer price has remained consistent, with an average annual growth rate of 0%.
 The edition size of this artwork is limited to 68.

 Meaning & Analysis